 Sometimes it is easier to give advice than to follow it.
 This includes your own hard-earned advice that you know, deep down, is correct.
 Emotions, especially in the horse world, can open a very big, very expensive, can of worms.

 Why did we buy a horse when we have Mo, our trusty leased gelding?
-Because according to our trainer Mo’s canter is too big for my son to learn on.
+Because according to our then trainer Mo’s canter was too big for my son to learn on.
 And since we also wanted to ride together, getting a horse of our own while continuing to lease Mo seemed like a good idea.